 - (1) Grounds for grades and appeals against grades are handled in accordance with sections 3-9 (5) and 5-3 of the Universities and University Colleges Act.
 If there is a new assessment, at least two new examiners, including at least one external examiner, are to be involved.
-The examiners must not receive information about the original grade, the examiner's grounds for this or the student's grounds for the appeal. - (2) Requests for grounds for grades and appeals against grades are to be submitted to the Faculty before the applicable deadlines. - (3) For an appeal against a grade for a joint answer paper, where a joint grade is awarded, all the students in the group must consent and sign the appeal. - (4) If an appeal against a grade or procedural errors is submitted before the diploma has been issued, the diploma must be withheld until processing of the appeal has been finalized.
+The examiners must not receive information about the original grade, the examiner's grounds for this or the student's grounds for the appeal.
+If a preliminary examination is failed, the time limit for appeal is one week if the grading date is announced at the latest when the preliminary examination is held. - (2) Requests for grounds for grades and appeals against grades are to be submitted to the Faculty before the applicable deadlines. - (3) The Faculty decides whether the examiner is to provide the explanation of grades orally or in writing.
+As a general rule, automatic explanations of grades must be provided in writing. - (4) If an appeal against a grade or procedural errors is submitted before the diploma has been issued, the diploma must be withheld until processing of the appeal has been finalized.
 If the diploma has been issued, it must be returned to NTNU before the appeal is heard. - (5) For assessments that by their nature cannot be reviewed, for example oral performance or practical training, the grade may not be appealed; see Section 5-3 (5) of the Universities and University Colleges Act. - (6) The student(s) may appeal only when the grade for the course has been announced.
-If the course consists of several component assessments, the student must specify the component assessment(s) to which the appeal refers. - (7) The course description may specify that the appeals procedure may take place already after a separate component assessment when the result is an obstacle to further progress during the semester.
+If the course consists of several component assessments, the student must specify the component assessment(s) to which the appeal refers. - (7) The course description may specify that the appeals procedure may take place already after a separate component assessment when the result is an obstacle to further progress during the semester. - (8) If the grade resulting from reassessment differs by two or more grades from the original assessment, the Faculty must ensure that a further assessment is made before the final grade is determined.
+The Rector may specify rules for the practice of this assessment.